St Andrew-by-the-Wardrobe

 St Andrew-by-the-Wardrobe is a Church of England church located on Queen Victoria Street, London in the City of London, near Blackfriars station.
+It is also the London headquarters for the Coptic Orthodox Church and the Coptic Orthodox Archbishop of London, Archbishop Anba Angaelos, as part of a church-sharing arrangement.

 History

 First mentioned around 1170, St Andrew-by-the-Wardrobe was almost certainly founded considerably earlier.
 During the 13th century the church was a part of Baynard's Castle, an ancient royal residence.
 In 1361, Edward III moved his Royal Wardrobe (a storehouse for Royal accoutrements, housing arms and clothing among other personal items of the Crown) from the Tower of London to just north of the church.
 It was from this association that the church acquired its unique name.

 The Wardrobe and the church, however, were both lost in the Great Fire of London in 1666.
 Of the 51 churches designed by Sir Christopher Wren after the Great Fire, St Andrew-by-the-Wardrobe is among the simplest of his designs; it was erected in 1695.

 The church was again gutted during the London blitz by German bombing; only the tower and walls survived.
 It was rebuilt and rededicated in 1961.